(PS-2744) Enhanced Evaluation of Schedule Updates

 Author(s)/Presenter(s): Satinder SIngh Baweja, CCP; Lori Vidak

-A need for both exists, operating together, so that the master schedule reflects the efforts of the pull planning, and progress is better identified for communication to all stakeholders.
-Such collaboration requires discipline, effort and consistency for the desired results, as it always has since the beginning of CPM in commercial construction.
+There exists a need for both operating together on a construction project so that the master schedule reflects the efforts of the pull planning, and progress is more easily identified then communicated to all stakeholders.
+Such comprehensive collaboration requires discipline, effort and consistency for the desired results, the lack of which inspired the innovation of Lean Construction.

 (PS-2950) Author vs Typist: A Reflection on the Role of the Scheduler in Commercial Construction